Chancellor of the University of Nebraska–Lincoln: University transition and unrest

 When Hardin took control of the state-wide system, he appointed his longtime colleague Joseph Soshnik to run what had become the University of Nebraska–Lincoln.
 Soshnik's tenure began in the midst of a transition for the universities of Nebraska, as well as a period of turmoil across many United States campuses as students protested American involvement in the Vietnam War.
 Unlike most university administrators of the time, Soshnik responded to protests by meeting and negotiating with student leaders, and as a result, no Vietnam War protests at the University of Nebraska–Lincoln became violent or required a National Guard intervention.
-Soshnik became generally well-liked by students, but the emotion and unpredictability of the chancellorship led him to resign his post in 1971 and accept a position at Omaha investment firm Pettis, Smith, Polian Inc.
+Soshnik became generally well-liked by students, but the emotion and unpredictability of the chancellorship led him to resign his post in 1971 and accept a position at Omaha investment firm Kirkpatrick, Pettis, Smith, Polian.

 After an interim spell by C. Peter Magrath, the Board of Regents selected James Zumberge as its new chancellor.
 Zumberge, a former Antarctic explorer, served for three years before resigning to become president of Southern Methodist University.
 Oregon State University researcher Roy Young was named his replacement the following year, and quickly secured a record amount of outside funding for various NU departments.
 Young left to become president of the Boyce Thompson Institute for Plant Research (now Boyce Thompson Institute) in 1980.